-We have done in depth calculations on the stability taking into account the big tail surfaces, relatively small engine power and pilot weights.
+We have done in depth calculations on the stability taking into account the big tail surfaces, the relatively small engine power and pilot weights.
 The results indicate that this CG is safe.
-Then we performed flight tests - pilots from 55 kg to 100 kg.
-And there is no problem in flight.
+Then we performed flight tests - pilots from 55 kg to 100 kg and there is no problem in flight.
 The gyro is perfect in flight.
-We know that in US gyro pilots sometimes believe that the CG should be on the thrust line.
+We know that in the US gyro pilots sometimes believe that the CG should be on the thrust line.
 This was crucial when the tail surfaces were small or did not exist at all.
 Modern gyrocopters are quite different :)

 Can you tell me more about the rotor blades?

 They are aluminum extruded.
 The rotor blade profile that we have developed is around 10% more effective than NACA 8H12 which is usually used in gyros.